bamerman/coffee-docs/principles-of-coffee-brewing.md

 - **Strength:**
 - **Extraction:**

 Strength and extracton are important because they determine how brewed coffee tastes.
-See the **flavor map** (Figure 1) below for the flavors associated with strength and extraction:
+See the **flavor map** below for the flavors associated with strength and extraction.

-## Putting it all together
-The flavor map shows that appealing brewed coffee depends on finding optimal levels of strength and extraction.
-These optimal level change according to origin, roast, and personal preference.

 <img src="principles-of-coffee-brewing/flavor map.png"
      alt="flavor map"
      width="350"
      height="300"
      align="right"/>

+## Putting it all together
+The flavor map shows that appealing brewed coffee depends on finding optimal levels of strength and extraction.
+These optimal level change according to origin, roast, and personal preference.

 <img src="principles-of-coffee-brewing/flavor-compass.png"
      alt="flavor compass"